JohanVanslembrouck/corolib/README.md

 	set(Boost_LIBRARY_DIR C:/local/boost/boost_1_82_0/stage/lib)

-The Qt examples are not built from the top-level CMakeLists.txt file, but have to be built from the .pro files in examples/clientserver11.
+The Qt examples are not built from the top-level CMakeLists.txt file, but have to be built from the .pro files in the subdirectories of examples/qt5.

-### Building on Linux
+Go to the examples/ subdirectories and start the executables.
+(See README.md files in the corresponding source directories.)

+### On Ubuntu 22.04 LTS

-I have tested corolib on an Ubuntu MATE 22.04 installation.
-The g++ version is 11.2.0.
+I have tested corolib on an Ubuntu MATE 22.04 installation in VirtualBox.
+The g++ version was 11.2.0.

+Currently I am using Ubuntu 22.04 LTS in WSL on a Windows 11 laptop.
+The g++ version is 11.3.0.

-(The g++ version should be >= 10 to have coroutine support.)
+The g++ version should be >= 10 to have coroutine support.)

+#### CMake

-You have to install cmake (if not yet done):
+Install cmake (if not yet done):

-	sudo apt install cmake
+	sudo apt install -y cmake

-and boost:
+#### Boost

+Install Boost:

 	sudo apt-get update
 	sudo apt-get -y install libboost-dev